hjas/mulight/README.md

 *Markup-lightweight / HTML text editor*

+__Challenge:__ define a simple-yet-convenient/productive text editor.

-At a minimum, a simple yet convenient/productive text editor must:
+At a minimum, it must:

 - permit quick changes to one's works-in-progress, on the fly, using handheld devices
 - integrate naturally with a revision management system, for preserving/accessing all of one's prior work